upenndigitalscholarship/jekyll-bokeh-gr/_pages/adultfiction.md

 ---

 This is a visualization of ~1750 of the most active users on the Goodreads social reading site.
-They were randomly selected from the half million or so users who have published at least 150 reviews on the site.
+They were randomly selected from the tens of thousands of users who have published at least 150 reviews on the site.
 Each reader is represented as a point, color-coded to show the primary genre of their reading, excluding non-fiction and fiction for children and young people.
-(A visualization that includes YA, children’s lit, and graphic fiction is [here](/allfiction/)).
+Our reason for excluding those genres is that in many cases they represent the preferendes of a user's child rather than those of the user herself.
+A visualization that includes YA, children’s lit, and graphic fiction is [here](/allfiction/).

+A book's genre was assigned based on how users tend to "shelve" it in their Goodreads collections.
+A book that is shelved as "historical" by 10% of its readers, "literary" by 5% of its readers, and "mystery" by 75% of its readers would be assigned to the Mystery/Crime/Detective genre (color = grey).

 We used an algorithm called t-SNE and a presentation tool called Bokeh to visualize readers’ taste profiles as proximity or distance from one another.
 Mousing over a point reveals the breakdown of that reader’s fiction reading by genre.
-Points that are near to each other represent readers who like similar kinds of books;
+Points that are near to each other represent readers who like a similiar genre-mix of books;
-points that are distant represent readers whose tastes diverge.
+points that are distant represent readers whose genre preferences diverge.
 Points that are near to differently colored points correspond to readers who are relatively “omnivorous” in their consumption of fiction.
 Points surrounded exclusively by same-color points correspond to “univores,” readers who do not stray far from their one favored genre.
+The fact that each genre appears as fairly well-defined color-zone -- a green (Romance) neighborhood at one side of the graph and a brown (Literary Fiction) neighborhood at the other side -- suggests a predominant pattern of univorousness.
+This is by no means the whole story; our published articles develop a more complex interpretation of what is figured here.
+Other visualizations, listed in the menu above, measure the similarity of readers' taste profiles by other metrics, e.g. taking into account the specific books a user has read rather than merely the genres of those books.
+But this map is a good starting point.

 Where would you place yourself on this map?